Secondary & Concept Plan Applications

 |Residential & Commercial

-Effective October 1, 2019, an Intensification Levy will be charged for development within established areas of the city to cover a portion of capital infrastructure projects required to support growth.
+An Intensification Levy is charged for development within established areas of the city to cover a portion of capital infrastructure projects required to support growth.

 Examples of development that would result in intensification include: